 The Lawrenceville School Master Plan and Implementation

-Andrew brings nearly two decades of professional experience as a landscape architect and his understanding of natural systems to inform all aspects of the planning and design process.
+Andrew brings over two decades of professional experience as a landscape architect and his understanding of natural systems to inform all aspects of the planning and design process.

 His background in ecology has helped foster a deep appreciation for the beauty and complexity of the natural world and a strong belief that these qualities can be brought to the built environment in meaningful ways.
 Andrew’s thoughtful approach is characterized by attentiveness to client needs, site conditions, and historical context.
 His experience spans the full spectrum of project types, with a particular emphasis on creating high quality landscapes for academic and institutional clients.